How does LTE bonding actually work?

 For the most part, a distinction is made between the TCP and UDP protocols for data transmission.
 With TCP, it is checked whether each packet has arrived and, in case of doubt, a missing packet is requested again.
 This is e.g. helpful for the transmission of files, because if parts are missing the file is unusable.
 With UDP the completeness of the packets is not checked, but it is faster.
 This is useful for real-time services like Internet telephony and video streams.
 For other special cases there are many more transmission protocols.

 If several connections are used in parallel, a number of problems arise.
 This is because the individual connections have different transmission speeds and response times (latencies).
-If the packets to be sent are now divided among several connections, it is possible that a packet sent later will nevertheless arrive earlier at the recipient.
-The result is an unholy mess on the receiver side, which manifests itself in disruptions and an overall unstable connection.
+If the packets to be sent are split across several connections, it is possible that a packet that is sent later will still reach the recipient earlier.
+The result is chaos on the receiving end, which manifests itself in disruptions and an overall unstable connection.
+A bonding server acts as a central remote station that sorts the data packets and sends them to the recipient in the correct order, enabling fail-safe live transmission.

-Also, many websites and other services that require logging in allow only one session per connection.
-If packets from different connections reach such a service at the same time, the session is terminated.
-As a user, you will notice that you are constantly logged out.
+In addition, many websites and other services that require you to log in only allow one session per connection.
+If you receive such a service packets from different connections at the same time, the session is terminated for security reasons.
+As a user, you will notice this when you are constantly logged out.

 Our solution:

-With our multi-LTEcase, we do not send the data directly to the receiver via the various connections, but to a so-called bonding server beforehand.
-This server sorts all the packets back into the correct order and then sends them to the receiver.
-At the receiver, all packets arrive in the correct order via a single connection.
-This means that multiple connections can be used for the benefit of fail-safe and faster transmission - without the problems normally associated with this.
+With our multi-LTE/5G case, we do not send the data via the various connections directly to the recipient, but first to a so-called bonding server.
+This server sorts all packets back into the correct order and then sends them to the recipient.
+All packets arrive at the recipient in the correct order via a single connection.
+This allows multiple connections to be used for the benefit of fail-safe and faster transmission - without the problems normally associated with this.

 Incidentally, the bonding principle can be combined not only with LTE signals, but also with normal DSL connections.
 This means that the multi-LTE case can also be used as a high-availability solution in office or event locations.
 If the regular Internet fails, one of the other connections is automatically used.
 These can be LTE or satellite connections.